 Lutheran Immigration and Refugee Service is one of the largest settlers of refugees in the United States.

-The states of Texas and California receive the most refugees, 8000 each.
+The states of Texas and California receive the most refugees (8K each).
 Welcoming immigrants and refugees has made Houston a vibrant, exciting place to be.
 It has provided an important flow of workers and diversity.

 The crime rate among refugees is much lower than the general population.
 They also have a much lower dependence on public assistance.
 And refugees start new businesses at a staggering rate.

-The Obama administration set the maximum number of refugees allowed into the U.S., in fiscal 2017, at 110,000.
-The Trump administration wants it at 50,000.
+The Obama administration set the maximum number of refugees allowed into the U.S. in fiscal 2017 at 110,000.
+The Trump admin wants it at 50,000.
 Separately, admission of Syrian refugees will be suspended pending a revision of security screening measures.

-An executive order, signed January 27 by President Donald Trump, suspends refugee admissions for 120 days while security procedures are reviewed.
+An executive order signed Jan.
+27 by President Donald Trump suspends refugee admissions for 120 days while security procedures are reviewed.
 Injunctions were filed blocking these actions.
 Because of the court challenges, refugee resettlement continued.
-Now the courts have left an injunction on the travel ban, it went into effect at 8:00 pm on June 29.
+Now that the courts have left today injection in the travel ban, it went into effect at 8:00 pm on June 29.

 This suspension will do irrevocable damage to refugee agencies who will have to figure out if they have the cash to keep paying employees while the suspension is in effect.

 Over a million a year, from Mexico, China, Philippines, India… most US Americans believe immigration is a good thing in the US.
 It is part of our identity.

 Our government caps employment-based permanent visas for foreign workers and their families at 140,000 per year worldwide (a cap that has remained unchanged since 1990).
 Family-sponsored preferences are limited to 226,000 visas per year.
 Also, no country can receive more than 7 percent of the total annual number of family-sponsored and employment-based visas (approximately 25,600 visas).